kevchikezie/laravel_product_module/README.md

 ```

 ## What can be improved
-- **Cloud-Based Storage:** The current implementation relies on local storage.
-An improvement will be to transition to cloud-based storage (e.g. AWS S3, Cloudinary, etc) to improve asset availability and security.

 - **Asynchronous Processing:** To prevent blocking the UI and ensure a responsive user experience, we can offload resource-intensive tasks like image processing and uploading to a background queue using a Laravel Job.
 This will allow the system to remain fast and efficient.

 - **Polymorphic Relationships:** We can refactor the data model to centralize image management.
 By using a single `Image` model with a polymorphic relationship, it can be associated with any other model (`Product`, `User`, etc.).
 This eliminates redundant code and simplifies the database schema.